fdegir/infra-workshop/bifrost/README.md

 git clone https://github.com/fdegir/infra-workshop.git $HOME/infra-workshop
 ```

-Before doing anything else, it is a good idea to update the system, install
+As usual, we update the system, install required packages and fix some
-required packages and fix some annoying warning messages.
+of the issues in advance before we face them.

 ```bash
 sudo apt update && sudo apt upgrade -y